In the USA

 Higher Education for Development (HED) promotes the involvement of U.S. higher education in global development.
 Higher Education for Development works in close partnership with the United States Agency for International Development (USAID).
 HED suppots innovative partnerships between institutions of higher learning in the USA and developing nations.

 International Foundation for Education and Self Help (IFESH) is a nongovernmental, nonprofit, charitable organization which permits teachers, school administrators and professors from the United States to spend an academic year in Africa to help improve the educational systems.
-IFESH's Teachers for Africa (TFA) program has provided faculty for the School of Social Work at Addis Ababa University for 4 years.
+IFESH's Teachers for Africa (TFA) program has provided faculty for the School of Social Work at Addis Ababa University.

 Ethiopian North American Health Professionals Association (ENAHPA) is a non-profit organization established in 1999 by Ethiopian-born professionals now living and working in the United States and Canada.
 ENAPHA organizes large scale voluntary medical/surgical teams that travel to Ethiopia to perform major surgical procedures.
 ENAHPA shipped a large container of books to Ethiopia for the School of Social Work.

 Books For Africa collects, sorts, ships and distribute books to Africa.
 Books are donated by publishers, schools, libraries, individuals and organizations.
-Books For Africa has shipped more than 15 million books to Africa, including 2 pallets of books to Ethiopia for the School of Social Work.
+Books For Africa has shipped two containers of books to Ethiopia as part of the Gedam Sefer Community University Partnership.

 Trampled Rose is a temporary shelter for poor women awaiting admittance to the Fistula Hospital in Addis Ababa, Ethiopia.
 Rebekah Kiser, who first traveled to Ethiopia as a tourist, has organized this project to provide food, shelter, education, and care for homeless women awaiting medical help.